Self-regulating jets during the Common Envelope phase: Discussion

+The Eddington limit, relevant for spherically symmetric accretion onto a CO in a homogeneous medium \citep[i.e. Bondi accretion]{bondi52}, does not apply in our study since we have BHL accretion with a density gradient onto a thick extended disk.
+Still, as it is used as a reference for accretion rates, we compare our results to it.
+Consistently with the values found in \citealt{macleod15, mmlcdc17} the obtained $\dot{M}_{\rm{CO}}$ in our models ($\sim0.3 M_\odot$ per year for a NS) are seven to eight orders of magnitude above the Eddington limit for photons and twelve orders of magnitude below the Eddington limit for neutrinos.
+This accretion rate is three to four orders of magnitude above the limit where neutrino cooling becomes important \citep{FryerColgate99, moreno11}.
+This scenario is known as hypercritical accretion in the literature \citep[see, e.g.,][]{brown94, chevalier95, moreno08, moreno11}.

+If no jets are present (or if their power is considerably low and does not manage to drill through the BHL bulge) in the NS-RG system (within the CE), the NS may be converted to a BH, preventing the formation of double-NS (DNS) binaries.
+Since we know of at least eleven confirmed DNS systems \citep{heuvel17, tauris17}, and the most promising progenitor of GW/SGRB170817 is a DNS merger \citep{abbott2017, coulter17}, then the accretion scenario in which the NS collapses to a BH may be rare.
+However, we cannot rule out that the GE \citep[][]{shiber17,shiber18} may produce a more stable mass-transferring system in which the NS does collapse into a BH.
+If jets are present, then a double-NS (DNS) binary or a NS-BH binary will be formed.
+The GWs from CE systems consisting of a NS and a massive RG will be detectable by aLIGO for distances up $\sim$50kpc \citep{holgado18}.
 If jets are present before the CO is engulfed by the CE, then a GE will appear.
-In this case, whether the NS collapses or not into a BH depends on the mass accretion rate during the GE evolution.
+In this case, whether the NS collapses or not into a BH depends on the $\dot{M}_{\rm{CO}}$ during the GE evolution.
 If the jets are launched once the CO is immersed within the CE, then the accreting NS may be converted into a BH before the jets are launched.
 As the launched jets remove a large fraction of the CE, then the GE case will ensue.
 Future detections of GWs/GRBs and observed rates of these systems will be very helpful to fully understand the CE phase and its outcomes.